NBlaisdell24/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/README.md

 ```
 ![alt text for screen readers](7exec.PNG)

-7 Answer: When priftf() is called after standard output is closed in the child, the output is not printed.
-In the code I provided, there is a printf statement for "Child run after close", which never prints, as seen below.
+7 Answer: When printf() is called after standard output is closed in the child, the output is not printed.
+In the code I provided, there is a printf statement for "Child run after close", which never prints, as seen above.